FormidableLabs/react-live/README.md

 </p>

 **React Live** brings you the ability to render React components with editable source code and live preview.
-It supports server-side rendering and comes in a tiny bundle.

 The library is structured modularly and lets you style and compose its components freely.